OldWorldOrdr/ShootyMcShootFace/README.md

 # ShootyMcShootFace
 funny modpack

-Download the MultiMC Instance on the releases page
+Download the MultiMC/PolyMC Instance on the releases page